Product Training Versus Sales Training – Which Matters Most?

 To navigate toward a more consultative sale, your sales team needs acquire a different set of tools and skills than simply knowing the features of their offering or the soft skill sales basics.

-To learn more about improving the performance of your sales team, download The 30 Sales Questions More Important Than Budget
+To learn more about improving the performance of your sales team, download The 30 Most Effective Sales Questions to Get Right When Selling Solutions

 Get key strategy, culture, and talent tools from industry experts that work